Approximate low-weight check codes and circuit lower bounds for noisy ground states: Summary of Results

 \item Eldar and Harrow showed that quantum locally testable codes of the CSS type are NLTS~\cite{DBLP:conf/focs/EldarH17}.
 Can this argument be extended to general qLTCs?

-\item Is it possible for qLDPC codes (not necessarily stabilizer or exact error correcting codes) to be defined as the codespace of a geometrically local Hamiltonian?
+\item Is it possible for qLDPC codes (not necessarily stabilizer or exact error-correcting codes) to be defined as the codespace of a geometrically local Hamiltonian?
 There are a few no-go results that give limitations on codes living on lattices~\cite{bravyi2010tradeoffs,Flammia2017limitsstorageof}, but they apply to special classes of codes such as stabilizer codes or locally-correctible codes.
 Our qLWC codes, by contrast, are neither.
+A follow-up work to this one, shows that this is indeed possible modulo polylogarithmic corrections \cite{approxqldpc}.

 \item Could the \emph{combinatorial NLTS conjecture} be easier to prove than the NLTS conjecture?
 This conjecture posits that there exist a family of local Hamiltonians where states that have non-zero energy penalty on only a small constant fraction of Hamiltonian terms must have non-trivial circuit complexity. \end{enumerate}